5mehulhelp5/magento2-cache-optimizer/README.md

 - Do not show any user-specific data on the initial page load for non-logged-in users.
 - Load sensitive data dynamically via AJAX after the page has rendered.
+- Check your varnish-config if you are overriding `resp.http.Cache-Control`.
+If so, this extension will not do anything.

 Why Magento Does This
 ---------------------